Adversarial Robustness in One-Stage Learning-to-Defer: ATTACKING ONE-STAGE LEARNING-TO-DEFER APPROACHES

 \paragraph{Untargeted Attack.} In the \emph{untargeted} setting, the adversary seeks a perturbation $\delta \in B_p(0,\gamma)$ that maximally degrades the system’s performance, without targeting a specific outcome.

-\begin{restatable}[Untargeted Attack]{definition}{untargeted} An \emph{untargeted adversarial attack} in L2D is the problem of finding a perturbed input $x' = x + \delta$, with $\delta \in B_p(0,\gamma)$, that maximizes the true deferral loss in either classification or regression.
+\begin{restatable}[Untargeted Attack]{definition}{untargeted} An \emph{untargeted adversarial attack} in L2D is the problem of finding a perturbed input $x' = x + \delta$, with $\delta \in B_p(0,\gamma)$, that maximizes a differentiable attack objective aligned with the deferral loss in either classification or regression.
+In our experiments, we instantiate this objective with the corresponding surrogate loss.
 Formally,

 where $\bullet \in \{c,r\}$ indicates whether the task is classification ($c$) or regression ($r$). \end{restatable}

 The attacker perturbs an input $x$ so that, even if the clean input would be processed optimally, the perturbed version $x'$ induces a worse outcome under the deferral policy.
 Such degradation can occur in several ways in the one-stage setting: (i) causing the predictor to output an incorrect class in classification or a high-error estimate in regression; (ii) obstructing deferral to a reliable expert when such deferral would reduce error; or (iii) inducing unnecessary deferral when the predictor is already sufficiently accurate.
 For instance, if the clean input $x$ should be handled by the main predictor, an untargeted perturbation may instead redirect the query to an inappropriate expert, thereby increasing the overall system error.